 No. All payments are the responsibility of the student.

 The most common delay is Satisfactory Academic Progress.
 Before you receive notification of an award, we must determine if you are making Satisfactory Academic Progress and are enrolled at PCC as a regular student.
-We review each student's grade point average (GPA), unit completion rate and the number of units attempted.
+We review each student's grade point average (GPA), unit completion rate, and the number of units attempted.
+If you are not meeting this requirement, you may be asked to submit a petition along with supporting documentation in order to receive federal financial aid.
+Other reasons are that the financial aid office is awaiting for additional forms.
+You must check your LancerPoint account periodically to make sure no additional documentation is required.
+Also, to recieve your funds, you must go to your LancerPoint account, read the Terms and Conditions page and click the "accept" button.
 For more information regarding academic progress, please please see Terms & Conditions of Financial Aid award under Finanical Aid Satisfactory Academic Progress Policy.

-With the exception of the Board of Governors Fee Waiver (BOGW), PCC does not provide financial aid for the summer or winter.
+With the exception of the Board of Governors Fee Waiver (BOGW) and any remaining academic year Pell Grant, PCC does not provide additional financial aid for summer study abroad.
 We recommend that interested students enrolled in the previous fall and spring terms complete the FAFSA for financial aid consideration during either of those terms.
-Prior term eligibility is subject to applicable processing deadlines.
+Prior term eligibility is subject to applicable processing deadlines and program requirements.

 Pasadena City Colleges Federal School Code is 001261